-In order for a search to be reasonable, it ordinarily must be based on not only reasonable suspicion but also on individualized suspicion of wrongdoing.
+For a proper search, it ordinarily must be based on reasonable suspicion and individualized suspicion of wrongdoing.
 This requirement does not mean that the suspicion must always be confined to only one person at a time.
-There may be special situations in which a group of students is so specific and small that each of the individuals in the entire group may be searched consistent with the individualized suspicion requirement.
+There may be special situations where a group of students is so specific and small that each group member may be searched consistently with the individualized suspicion requirement.